Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Regular employees are usually hired pursuant to an indefinite contract.
 Fixed-term contracts are usually used for irregular employees and temporary workers, although they can be used for long-term employees.
 Part-time workers can have fixed-term or indefinite contracts; their working hours are shorter than those of regular full-time employees.
 Within the part-time category, workers who can be hired by the day or hour (the so-called ‘arubaito’ class) belong to the most precarious class of worker.
 Fixed-term contracts may not exceed three or five years, depending on the circumstances.

 Employers need not renew fixed-term contracts.
 However, if a contract has been renewed several times and the employee can reasonably expect renewal, the courts can require the employer to justify a refusal.
 The Employment Contract Law provides that, unless the employer has objective and socially acceptable reasons, it cannot refuse to renew a fixed-term employment contract which has been repeatedly renewed, as refusal may be construed as termination of an indefinite employment contract (ie, dismissal).
 The same applies where the employee can reasonably expect his or her contract to be renewed.
-A fixed-term employment contract that is renewed for more than five years (starting from April 2013) can be converted into an indefinite contract at the employee’s request.
+A fixed-term employment contract that is renewed for more than five years can be converted into an indefinite contract at the employee’s request.

-With effect from April 1 2015, fixed-term employees/part-time employees must be treated at least the same as comparable permanent/full-time employees in relation to the terms and conditions of their employment (eg, job descriptions, level of responsibilities and human resources management systems in relation to changes to job descriptions and reassignment).
+Since 2015, fixed-term employees/part-time employees must be treated at least the same as comparable permanent/full-time employees in relation to the terms and conditions of their employment (eg, job descriptions, level of responsibilities and human resources management systems in relation to changes to job descriptions and reassignment).

 Are there specific rules regarding employee/contractor classification?